 --Department Table CREATE TABLE Department ( DeptID int PRIMARY KEY, --primary key Name varchar (50) NOT NULL, Address varchar (200) NOT NULL ) --Student Table CREATE TABLE Student ( ID int PRIMARY KEY, --primary key RollNo varchar(10) NOT NULL, Name varchar(50) NOT NULL, EnrollNo varchar(50) UNIQUE, --unique key Address varchar(200) NOT NULL, DeptID int FOREIGN KEY REFERENCES Department(DeptID) --foreign key )

-Practically in database, we have only three types of keys Primary Key, Unique Key and Foreign Key.
-Other types of keys are only concepts of RDBMS which you should know.Read More Articles Related to SQL Server
+Practically in the database, we have only three types of keys Primary Key, Unique Key, and Foreign Key.
+Other types of keys are the only concepts of RDBMS that you should know.Read More Articles Related to SQL Server

 What do you think?

 SQL Keys are one of the widely used attributes of the relational database management system. which plays an important role to establish a concrete relationship between two or more multiple tables at a time.
 Keys are also helpful queries to execute faster i.e. the retrieval of the records from the database becomes much faster by using Keys.
 It also set the different constraints to uniquely identify the tuples from the large set of data.